 translated into other European languages almost

-one of reasoned reform and not violent revolution, it
+reasoned reform and not violent revolution, it was on the

-was on the must-read list of the Jacobins as they
+must-read list of the Jacobins as they prepared the French

 Filangieri's view of events in the New World, specifically, the American Revolution, underwent some interesting changes.
 Like many Europeans, he saw America from a colonizer's point of view.
 In The Science of Legislation he frequently refers to the entire western hemisphere—all of the Americas—as "Europe's farm".
 His main concern for social equality and justice in the Americas seems to have been a pragmatic one; this is, if Europe abused her colonies in the New World, they might rebel, fall away and become independent, depriving Europe of a great resource.
 Thus, good government was good for everyone, fair to the governed and profitable to those who govern.